justinjiajia/bigdata_lab/ConfigEntry.md

   - `loadPropertiesFromFile(propertiesFile)`: When `--properties-file` was used to specify a properties file (so `propertiesFile` is not `null`), merge values from that file with those specified through `--conf` in `sparkProperties`.

   - `loadPropertiesFromFile(Utils.getDefaultPropertiesFile(env))`: When no input properties file is specified via `--properties-file` or when `--load-spark-defaults` flag is set, load properties from `spark-defaults.conf`.
-Note: `env: Map[String, String] = sys.env` is part of the signature of the primary constructor of class `SparkSubmitArguments`
+Note: `env: Map[String, String] = sys.env` is in the signature of the primary constructor of class `SparkSubmitArguments`

-  - `loadPropertiesFromFile(filePath: String)` only addes a new entry to `sparkProperties`
+  - [`loadPropertiesFromFile(filePath: String)`](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/deploy/SparkSubmitArguments.scala#L109) only adds new entries to `sparkProperties`
       ```scala
+      ...
       val properties = Utils.getPropertiesFromFile(filePath)
       properties.foreach { case (k, v) =>
             if (!sparkProperties.contains(k)) {
               sparkProperties(k) = v
             }
       }
+      ...
       ```

-  - so the precedence is as follows: `--conf` > properties in a file specified via  `--properties-file` > properties in file `spark-defaults.conf`
+  - In summary, the precedence of property setting is as follows: `--conf` > properties in a file specified via  `--properties-file` > properties in file `spark-defaults.conf`